 Overview

-You can visit Health811 online or call 811 to talk to a registered nurse 24 hours a day, seven days a week.
-You do not need to provide your OHIP number and all information is confidential.
+For additional information from a health care professional, visit Health811 online or call 811 24 hours a day, 7 days a week.
+You do not need to provide your OHIP number.
+All of your information is confidential.

 When to get the flu shot

-The flu shot is recommended for everyone six months of age and older.
+The flu shot is recommended for everyone 6 months of age and older.
 It is:

 • safe (including for kids and if you are pregnant or breastfeeding)

-• proven to reduce the number of doctor visits, hospitalizations and deaths related to the flu
+• proven to reduce the number of doctor visits and hospitalizations related to the flu

 Where to get the flu vaccine